zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ![Multi-domain architecture diagram](./diagrams/multi-domain_architecture_V2.svg)

- As represented in the example diagram of Multitenacy environement where the APIMLs in Domain-2 to Domain-N are registered to APIML in Domain-1.
+ As represented in the example diagram of Multitenacy environement where the APIMLs in Domain(2-N) are registered to APIML in Domain-1.
 The APIML in  Domain-1 is running may be on z/OS, or off z/OS, for example in Kubernetes, this API ML serves as a single point of access to all API Mediation Layers registered in this and, by extension, to all services registered in those API MLs .

-The APIMLs in Domain-2 to Domain-N are installled on z/OS systems with the standard Zowe API ML running either in HA (sysplex) or non-HA (monoplex).
+The APIMLs in Domain(2-N) are installled on z/OS systems with the standard Zowe API ML running either in HA (sysplex) or non-HA (monoplex).
 These API MLs are registered to APIML in Domain-1.

 ## Multitenancy component enablement settings

 In the multitenancy environment, certain Zowe components may be enabled, while others may be disabled.
-The multitenancy environment expects one API ML (APIML in Domain-1 in our example diagram) that handles the discovery and registration as well as routing to the other API MLs (APIMLs in Domain-2 to Domain-N in our example diagram) installed in any other specific domains.
+The multitenancy environment expects one API ML (APIML in Domain-1 in our example diagram) that handles the discovery and registration as well as routing to the other API MLs (APIMLs in Domain(2-N) in our example diagram) installed in any other specific domains.

 ## Onboarding a Gateway service in one domain to the Discovery service of API ML in another domain